Switching your bank

 What can I do if I encounter any problems?

-- Your new bank will arrange for the closure of your old account and for any remaining balance to be transferred to your new account on the agreed switch date.
+- Your new bank will arrange for the closure of your old account and for the remaining balance to be transferred to your new account on the agreed switch date.

 - For 36 months, the new bank will arrange for payments accidentally made to your old account to be automatically redirected to your new account.
 The new bank will also contact the sender and give them your new account details.